jevpr/builtByWomen_/README.md

 ## Testing

+The project was tested by several users, to ensure all features work as intended.
+The site has proven easy to use, and is straightforward for those wanting to learn more about the history of women in tech.

 ### Responsive

 The website is fully responsive for phones, tablets, laptops and desktops.
 Here, I have tested out the site's responsivity via <em>Am I responsive?</em> website: